dsbowen/dsbowen.github.io/_posts/2019-11-19-sqlalchemy-orderingitem.md

 session.commit()
 ```

-### Example 1: Setting a child's parent attribute to a Parent instance
+### Example 1: Setting a child's parent attribute to a parent instance

 Ordinary behavior: